Himanshudixit921/IMS/README.md

 Explain how to use your application.
 Provide examples or screenshots if necessary to guide users through the functionality.

-## Screenshots

-Include screenshots or gifs of your application to visually demonstrate its features.
-This section is optional but highly recommended.

 ## Contributing